Matthew Conti - Transportation Director

 Private and Parochial Schools Outside the School District

 Students attending private or parochial schools located outside the school district who have filed an appropriate application will receive notification from the Transportation Department.
 The information will contain their bus number, bus stop location, time of pick up and transfer bus, if needed.
 In the morning, students for Bishop Grimes will transfer at Cicero-North Syracuse High School while the remaining schools will transfer at North Syracuse Junior High School.
-Any parent who has any questions or does not receive notification should contact the Transportation Department via the Bus Hotline at 315/218-2035 (August 19 through September 13, 2019 only).
+Any parent who has any questions or does not receive notification should contact the Transportation Department via the Bus Hotline at 315/218-2035 during the annual hotline period.

 School Bus Information for Universal Pre-K (UPK) Students

 Parents or guardians of UPK students will receive notification of bus number, bus stop location, pick-up time and return bus number.
-This letter should be received by Monday, August 26.
+UPK letters are mailed each August.
 It should be noted that during the morning run, UPK students will be at stops with students riding in for K-4 classes.
 However, at midday take home, UPK students will be taken to their home or nearest intersection/turn around if the home is not reachable.
 Please note that only students currently 4 years old can ride the bus to schools.
 Parents must transport students who are not 4 years old to school.
 All students, regardless of age, will be transported home.

 Transportation To and From a Child Care Provider